-An important part of the Strategic Plan is active engagement with stakeholders.
+The Strategic Plan is intended to operate for five years (2022-2027).
+An important part of the Strategic Plan continues to be active engagement with stakeholders.
 Each part of the TCOL network is critical in determining the success or failure of TCOL achieving its long-term objectives and goals.
 These stakeholders include but are not limited to:

 - Consumers

-- Vulnerable groups, not for profit charities and their advisers, including those, for example, working in women's, refugee, consumer and community legal services, and legal aid
+- Vulnerable groups, not for profit charities and their advisers, including those, for example, working in women's refuges, consumer and community legal services and legal aid

-- Toll Operators
+- Toll operator(s)

 - Department of Transport and Main Roads in Queensland (TMR)

 - Department of Transport in Victoria

 - Transport for New South Wales (TfNSW)

 - Brisbane City Council (BCC)

-- State Ombudsman offices in Victoria, New South Wales and Queensland
+- State Ombudsman in Victoria, New South Wales and Queensland

-- Office of the Australian Information Commissioner (OAIC)
+- Commonwealth Office of the Australian Information Commissioner (OAIC)

-- International Ombudsman Association (IOA)
+- IOA.

-The Strategic Plan of TCOL will be reviewed regularly by the TCOL Board and, importantly, changes communicated to stakeholders where necessary.
+The Strategic Plan of TCOL will be reviewed annually by the TCOL Board.

-THE TCO SCHEME AND THE OMBUDSMAN
+THE TCO SCHEME